adafruit/Adafruit_nRF52_nrfutil/README.md

 $ python3 setup.py install --user
 ```

-If you want to install in system directories:
+If you want to install in system directories (generally not recommended):
 ```
 $ cd Adafruit_nRF52_nrfutil
 $ sudo pip3 install -r requirements.txt
 $ sudo python3 setup.py install
 ```

-Note: When installing requirements if you encounter issue **Cannot uninstall 'six'.
-It is a distutils installed project ...** .
-You may need to add `--ignore-installed six` when running pip.
+Note: When installing requirements if you encounter the message
+**Cannot uninstall 'six'.
+It is a distutils installed project ...**,
+you may need to add `--ignore-installed six` when running pip.

 ### Windows